 But we know, working with you, we can make Homestar even better.

-That's why we're now opening a consultation on Homestar, and we'd really welcome your feedback.
-The feedback will help us to refine and improve Homestar, and will inform the changes we make for the new revised version, which will be released in about six months.
+That's why we opened a consultation on Homestar.
+The feedback provided will help us to refine and improve Homestar, and will inform the changes we make for the new revised version, which will be released in about six months.

 Read the scoping paper.